ejp-rd-vp/resource-metadata-schema/docs/guideline.md

-`ejp:Guideline` concept is a custom extension we added to the DCAT2 vocabuary.
+`ejp:Guideline` concept is a custom extension we added to the DCAT2 vocabulary.
 In our extension we defined `ejp:Guideline` is a subclass of `dcat:Resource`.

 ### Metadata model figure